wikimedia/operations-software-elasticsearch-plugins/README.txt

 ------------------------
 When adding a new plugin or upgrading to a new elastic version the developer needs to:
- - update debian/rules to set the new elastic version
+ - update debian/rules to set the new elastic/build version
  - update debian/plugin_urls.lst to add new plugins or change custom versions
  - update debian/changelog to indicate what's new